Starlift: Guest stars

-Performing as "guest stars" in the film's show segment were: James Cagney, Gary Cooper, Virginia Gibson, Phil Harris, Frank Lovejoy, Lucille Norman, Louella Parsons, Randolph Scott, Jane Wyman and Patrice Wymore.
-The comedy team of Tommy Noonan and Peter Marshall made their film debut in Starlift, also performing during the show segment.
+Guest stars appearing in the film include James Cagney, Gary Cooper, Virginia Gibson, Phil Harris, Frank Lovejoy, Lucille Norman, Louella Parsons, Randolph Scott, Jane Wyman and Patrice Wymore.

-Historical accuracy
+Production

-Beginning in 1950, Operation Starlift was a program created by the Special Services Officers and Hollywood Coordinating Committee to bring movie stars of the time to Travis Air Force Base in order to entertain the wounded coming in from the Korean War.
-Ruth Roman was the forerunner of the project, which also saw such stars as Jane Russell, Shirley Temple, Shelley Winters, Alan Ladd, Jack Benny, Danny Kaye, Claudette Colbert, Keenan Wynn, Donald O'Connor, Janet Leigh, Debbie Reynolds, Bob Hope and many others.
+Beginning in 1950, the real Operation Starlift was a program created by Special Services and the Hollywood Coordinating Committee (successor to the Hollywood Victory Committee) to bring film stars to Travis Air Force Base to entertain wounded soldiers from the Korean War.
+Ruth Roman was the forerunner of the project, which included stars such as Jane Russell, Shirley Temple, Shelley Winters, Alan Ladd, Jack Benny, Danny Kaye, Claudette Colbert, Keenan Wynn, Donald O'Connor, Janet Leigh, Debbie Reynolds and Bob Hope.

 The flights flew the entertainers from Burbank every Saturday and returned them the following day.
-Shows performed in the Passenger Terminal Building (for departing servicemen) would usually last between two and three hours.
-They would then give performances for the men in the hospital auditorium.
-Time magazine reported that Operation Starlift ended in November 1951, when the program ran out of funds.
-Revived in November 1999, the USO operated its own Operation Starlift, which included Salma Hayek, Dennis Haskins, Danica McKellar, Garrett Morris and Sheeri Rappaport, among others.
+Shows performed for departing servicemen would usually last between two and three hours.
+The stars would then perform for men in the hospital auditorium.
+Operation Starlift concluded in November 1951 after the program had exhausted its funding.
+It was revived in November 1999 by the USO, with stars including Salma Hayek, Dennis Haskins, Danica McKellar, Garrett Morris and Sheeri Rappaport.

+The film was titled Starlift rather than Operation Starlift to avoid confusion with the titles of other contemporary films such as Operation Haylift and Operation Pacific.

+Nearly half of Starlift was filmed on location at Travis Air Force Base.